Flashcards in Role of the nephron in osmoregulation Deck (13):

 -the ascending limb, which is wider, with thick walls that are impermeable to water

-How does the loop of Henley act as a counter-current multiplier?
+How does the loop of Henley maintain gradient of sodium ions by counter-current multiplier?

 1-sodium Ions are actively transported out of the ascending limb of the loop of Henle using ATP provided by the many mitochondria in the cells of its wall